 Medical Marijuana in Vermont

 Vermont first legalized medical marijuana on May 26, 2004, and since then two amendments have been made to further clarify the marijuana rights of patients.
-Under the law, registered patients may possess up to 2 ounces of usable marijuana, as well as 2 mature plants and 7 immature plants.
+Under the law, registered patients may possess up to 2 ounces of usable marijuana, or grow 2 mature plants and 7 immature plants.
 As the law stands now, patients must decide between growing their own marijuana and buying cannabis from a dispensary.

 As of now, medical marijuana is approved for the following conditions in Vermont: